myrahmoun/handbook/kempner_computing_handbook/s2_swe_for_research/collaborative_code_development.md

 **Issues and Project Management**

-*Creating Issues*
-- Use specific, descriptive titles
-- Apply appropriate labels ("bug", "enhancement")
-- For bugs: include reproduction steps and screenshots
-- Assign issues to yourself when working on them

-*Issue Integration*
-- Reference issue numbers in commit messages: "Add Llama regression models, closing #23"
-- Create issues for new features before starting work
-- Comment on issues to communicate progress
+Issues are GitHub's way to track bugs, request features, and organize work on your project.
+Create issues for new features before starting work to document what you're building and track progress.
+Use specific, descriptive titles and apply appropriate labels like "bug" or "enhancement" to help organize your work.
+For bugs, include reproduction steps and screenshots to help others understand the problem.
+Assign issues to yourself when working on them, and reference issue numbers in commit messages like "Add Llama regression models, closing #23" to automatically link your work to the relevant issue.
+Comment on issues regularly to communicate progress and keep collaborators informed.

 **Pull Requests**